 *(Citation: Graduate Catalog, Appendix F: Student Responsibilities and Rights > Section I. Graduate Student Appeals Process for Academic Issues)

 If you reach 24 attempted developmental course units, you must appeal to request aid for additional terms.
 If you reach 30 attempted developmental units, you will become ineligible to receive any additional aid for developmental courses, but could still be eligible for aid for non-developmental courses if you are meeting all the other cumulative SAP standards listed above.

 If you officially drop a course before the end of the term's change of schedule deadline, it will not count as an attempted unit, and will not harm your completion rate.

 Remember that you reduce your completion rate every time you withdraw from a course after the change of schedule deadline, do not earn a passing grade, audit a course, or repeat a course that you have already passed.

-Because we must exclude the MATH 115 units, he only has 3 total aid units for that term.
-If he has any aid that requires more than 3 units, we will have to cancel those aid disbursements for that term.
+Because we must exclude the MATH-115 units, he only has 3 total aid units for that term.
+If he has any aid that requires more than 3 units, we must cancel those aid disbursements for that term.

 If your appeal is denied, you will remain permanently ineligible for financial aid at TU unless you continue to attend TU without aid and improve your overall record enough to meet all of the required cumulative SAP standards.